What is “Clean” Cut Pizza? Everything You Need to Know

 But we don’t all have pizza cutters in our kitchen.
 If you don’t, you’ll need a long knife – ideally, one that’s as long as the diameter of the pizza.

-If you’re using a knife, wait a few minutes after removing the pizza from the oven to cut it.
+If you’re using a knife, wait for a few minutes after removing the pizza from the oven to cut it.
 That will give the topping time to cool down a little.
 And that will make it less likely to stick to your knife blade.

-Whether you choose clean cut or not, we hope you enjoy your next pizza!
+Whether you choose clean-cut or not, we hope you enjoy your next pizza!

 What is Clean Cut Pizza Everything You Need to Know pin 2